-The marketing plan comprises a list of the key products or services that your company sells or intends to sell.
+The marketing plan comprises a list of the essential products or services that your company sells or intends to sell.

 The purpose of a marketing plan is to decide how you will sell your products or services to consumers.
-The plan focuses on key people who are most likely to buy the product.
+The project focuses on key people who are most likely to buy the product.